ricardocervo/BookNBlock/README.md

   - `400 Bad Request`: Invalid date range.
   - `403 Forbidden`: User not authorized to update booking dates.
   - `404 Not Found`: Booking not found.
+  - `409 Conflict`: StartDate / EndDate conflicts with another existing Block or Booking for the same property.

 ### `PATCH /api/v1/bookings/{bookingId}/guests`
 - **Description**: Updates the guests of an existing booking.